 Pop bumper entrance - Small gap near the loop that has a rollover.
 The ball tends to fall into this area at random.

 GOLD targets - 4 standup targets, each one labeled with a letter of GOLD.
 Whenever these are hit, a small amount of gold will spawn, which you can collect using the action button.
 Making combo shots before hitting the GOLD targets causes more gold to spawn.
+Completing GOLD will also spawn a larger amount.
+These also award an add-a-ball during Tortuga Multiball.

 Black Pearl Ramp - Steep right ramp that always feeds the Black Pearl upper playfield.
 Used during modes.
 Prone to draining the ball SDTM if you aren’t careful.